 If you do choose to plant multiple succulents in the same container, consider the speed at which the plants grow.
 Although succulents are not known for their quick growth, some varieties do grow slower than others.
 Take this into account when choosing your pot.

-Allow each plant enough space to grow at their own rate.
+Allow each plant enough space to grow at its own rate.
 If you notice that some plants are being crowded, consider transplanting them into their own container.
 However, if you want to limit your plants’ growth, in a living wall, for example, planting them closer together will prevent them from outgrowing your arrangement.

 The proper pot size for a plant will change as the plant grows.
 As it gets bigger, you may need to transplant the succulent into a larger pot.
 When transplanting, it’s recommended to use a pot 1-2” larger in diameter than the previous pot.
 This should allow the plant to grow, without risking its health with too much soil and moisture.